 Due to low enrollment across Ventura during the 1980's, Mound was closed for a short period of time.
 Mound celebrated it's reopening in 1988 as the first year-round school in the Ventura Unified School District.
 At that time, the school's educational emphasis was based on an academic program focused intently on language arts, and the calendar was designed to spread learning throughout the entire year.
 Parental involvement, both at home and at school was, and continues to be crucial to the success of Mound School.
 Through it all, Mound remains a highly distinguished school.

 In 1995, Mound became a Math Magnet, a decision

 strongly supported by our community.
 Due to its impressive research, Everyday Mathematics was the program chosen to build the Mound Magnet upon.
 EDM recognizes there is more than one way for a child to see and solve problems mathematically.
 Annual math scores on state mandated standardized testing support the curriculum selection, as did the 2010 adoption of Everyday Math for all elementary schools operating in the Ventura Unified School District.

 October 2013 brought news from the Magnet Schools Assistance Program that Mound had received a large federal grant to address diversity issues in the school and implement STEM practices.
 The focus of the magnet shifted to Science and Global Citizenship.

 Under the umbrella of science comes a unique hands-on curriculum provided by Discovery Education, FOSS Science Kits, school gardens, a science laboratory, and a science coach.
-Under the umbrella of Global Citizenship comes an emphasis on collaboration and service to others in each classroom, a cultural proficiency program, a Spanish language program, a Spanish teacher, and partnerships with local agriculture industry.
+Under the umbrella of Global Citizenship comes an emphasis on collaboration and service to others in each classroom, cultural awareness and partnerships with local agriculture industry.